 Scheid Park serves as the focal point for summertime activity within Saranac.
-While records for transient park use are not kept, in 2017 a total of 40 reservations were recorded for the use of the three picnic facilities during the summer These reservations months. represented family, corporate, and organization activities during the period of May through September.
+While records for transient park use are not kept, in 2017 a total of 40 reservations were recorded for the use of the three picnic facilities during the summer months.
+These reservations represented family, corporate, organization and activities during the period of May through September.